MartinFeineis/MyFirstDevOps/Chapter2/Chapter2.md

-# Lesson 2
+# Package Manager
-Learning about Software Installation and Package Manager.

-## Yum Package Manager for Fedora
+## apt Package Manager for Ubuntu, Debian and Linux Mint
 To search for new Packages use, where the Packagename is _<packagename>_ `yum search <packagename>`